S-KrishnaSai9/dummy/README.md

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
+This project was inspired by UpGrad IITB Programme as a case study for the Machine Learning and Artificial Intelligence course.
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact